|Henry Adams in 1858|

 Feb.
 16, 2004 - Baseball commissioner Bud Selig approved the swap of Alex Rodriguez of the Texas Rangers and Alfonso Soriano of the New York Yankees.
 The Rangers would also get a minor league player in the deal.

 Feb.
-16, 2013 – Evergreen native and NFL running back Ken Clark died in Minneapolis, Minn.
+16, 2013 – Evergreen, Ala. native and NFL running back Ken Clark died of a heart attack at the age of 46 in Minneapolis, Minn.